LDMX-Software/fire/README.md

 ### TBD
 - Test drop/keep rules
 - Much more documentation
-- Doxygen including markdown note files
+- Move note files into doxygen comments
 - Dockerfile for building container with `fire` and necessary dependencies
 - Tune compression/caching/chunking for our use case